spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/search-form/README.md

 # search-form (molecule)

-Creates search input field, submit button to trigger search and also consist suggest-search molecule which add search suggestions functionality to search input.
+Creates a search input field, submit button to trigger search, and also consist suggest-search molecule which add search suggestions functionality to search input.

 ## Code sample